-STRUCTURE OF THE BACHELOR PROGRAMMES
+STRUCTURE OF THE BACHELOR'S PROGRAMME

 Students can join the programmes six times a year\: September Start, October Start, December Start, February/March Start, April Start and May/June Start.
 Each term can be studied separately, allowing students to maintain their own study tempo.
-If a bachelor's degree student starts in February, they will start with courses in the summer term, and in September, the student will start with the winter term modules.
-Final completion of the year is based on European Credits (ECs) gained.
-The bachelor's degree is a 240-EC, 4-year Bachelor programme, with the credits divided evenly over the 4 years (60 credits per year).
+If a bachelor's student starts in February, they will start with courses in the summer term, and in September, the student will start with the winter term modules.
+Final completion of the year is based on European Credits gained.
+The bachelor's degree is a 240-(EC) credit, 4-year bachelor's programme, with the credits divided evenly over the 4 years (60 credits per year).